AlejandroDavidArzolaSaavedra/Data-Structures/ordered_sequence/README.md

   <img width="400px" src="https://github.com/AlejandroDavidArzolaSaavedra/Data-Structures/assets/90756437/aac444fe-27af-4e95-a183-7269514b708c"/>
 </p>

-This assignment focuses on developing a linear container in Java using an ordered vector as its internal representation.
-The container performs searches using a binary search approach.
+This assignment focused on developing a linear container in Java using an ordered vector as its internal representation.
+The container performed searches using a binary search approach.

 ## Objectives 🎯

-1. Create the "IntegerContainer" class with the following operations:
+1. Created the "IntegerContainer" class with the following operations:
    - Constructor with an integer parameter to create empty containers with a maximum size defined by the parameter.
    - "cardinal" function to get the number of elements in the container.
    - "insert" function to add elements to the container.